jorgerdz/recordvs/README.md

-# recordvs
+# RecordVs
-A webapp for ranking your favorite Last.fm records, two at a time.
+Source code for [RecordVs](http://recordvs.com): a webapp for ranking your favorite Last.fm records, two at a time.